AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The "WdbcOptions_TempDbName" option has been added to the list of Campaign options.
 [Read more](../../installation/using/configuring-campaign-options.md)

+The FDA matrix page has been moved [here](/help/platform/using/assets/fda_rdbms_rights.html).

+The Access Rights Matrix page has been moved [here](/help/platform/using/assets/accessrights.pdf).

 ## 19.2 - 02/12/2019{#release-19-2}

 **New capabilities included in the release**